 Recommendations

 The relatively little impact of both sites, the ČSM Mine dump and the Szotkówka I site is indeed remarkable, but it cannot be generalized for the entire region and the issues of heaps, dumps and neighbourhoods of industrial plants.
 This will be possible only after conducting research on all twenty sites defined in the project CZ.3.22/1.2.00/12.03398 Evaluation of concentrations of PAHs and heavy metals on the surface of dumps and nearby industrial enterprises.
 An important contribution of this project consists in its complexity.
 This is the first project, which includes most major dumps in the region, in particular on the Czech and Polish sides.
-Used sample locations will be so robust that based on the results obtained to assess the need for measures to mitigate impacts on air quality and define locations that require the identification of relevant regulatory provisions..

-Interesting results are expected particularly in case of thermally active dumps.
+Used sample locations will be so robust that based on the results obtained to assess the need for measures to mitigate impacts on air quality and define locations that require the identification of relevant regulativesInteresting results are expected particularly in case of thermally active dumps.
 Furthermore, it will certainly be necessary to compare both results of each type of analyses and different modelling techniques with reference to the legislation in force in the Czech Republic and Poland.

 LITERATURE

+P. Jančík a kol.: Atlas ostravského ovzduší, Vysoká škola báňská – Technická univerzita Ostrava.
+Ostrava.
+2013.

 Matýsek D., Bielesz M. (1992): Zvětrávací procesy na haldových pokryvech OKR.
 Proceedings of the Conference Environment and Mineral processing, .
 257-266, ed.
 Fečko P., Ostrava.

 Matýsek D., Raclavská H. (2003): Ověření metodiky pro hodnocení acidifikace odvalových materiálů v OKR.
 Uhlí-rudy-geologický průzkum.
 No. 4, s.
 3-12.